On the topological contents of eta invariants: The spectral geometric construction

 We now assume that $n=\dim(M)$ is odd.
 The $\eta$-invariant \cite{MR0397797} of the twisted Dirac operator is defined as the value at $s=0$ of the meromorphic continuation of the $\eta$-function function where $\Tr_{s}$ is the super trace with respect to the grading of $V$.
-Note that the trace exists if $\Re(s)>n$, and that the meromorphic continuation of the $\eta$-function is regular at $s=0$ by the results of \cite{MR0397797}.
+Note that the trace exists if $\Ree(s)>n$, and that the meromorphic continuation of the $\eta$-function is regular at $s=0$ by the results of \cite{MR0397797}.
 The $\eta$-invariant depends on the geometry of $M$ and $V$ in a possibly discontinuous way with jumps when eigenvalues of $\Dirac_{M}\otimes \bV$ cross zero.
-In order to get a quantity which depends continuously on the geometry one usually considers the reduced $\eta$-invariant for which we will use the symbol $\xi$ in the present paper:
+In order to get a quantity which depends continuously on the geometry one usually considers the reduced $\eta$-invariant for which in the present paper we will use the symbol $\xi$:

-We now take into account that we have a zero-bordism $(W,F,G)$ of $l$ copies of $(M,f,g)$.
-In an appropriate model of $\pi_{n}(MB\Q/\Z\wedge X_{+})$ the object $(W,F,G)$ geometrically represents the lift of $x$ to a class using the notation of the diagram (\ref{eq3}).
-We refer to Lemma \ref{sec25} for more details.